kaivamannam/cs1302-calc/README.md

 3. **How do I create an event handler for a mouse click with `setOnAction`?**

-   It is usually possible to explicitly set an event handler for a mouse clicks via a node's [`setOnMouseClicked`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Node.html#setOnMouseClicked-javafx.event.EventHandler-) method.
+   It is usually possible to explicitly set an event handler for a mouse click via a node's [`setOnMouseClicked`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/Node.html#setOnMouseClicked-javafx.event.EventHandler-) method.